How to: Set Up an AdventureWorksLT Sample Database for ASP.NET Development

 A local instance of SQL Server 2008 or SQL Server 2008 Express.
 A basic edition of SQL Server 2008 Express is included with Visual Studio.
 To download a more advanced version of SQL Server 2008 Express that includes tools, services, and full-text search, see Microsoft SQL Server Express 2008 with Advanced Services on the Microsoft download Web site.

-Visual Studio 2008 with Service Pack 1 installed, Visual Web Developer 2010 Express with SP1, or a later version of Visual Studio.
+Visual Studio 2008 with Service Pack 1 or Visual Web Developer 2008 Express Edition with SP1, or later versions of either of these products.

 To install the sample database